Lamination… What exactly is it? And why would you want or need it?

 This super-fine plastic coating is bonded with the surface of your prints to give them a scratch-proof, resilient finish, that helps them last longer and stay looking fresh from the press for longer.

-We now offer three different types of lamination here at printed.com.
+We offer three different types of lamination here at printed.com.
 If you want a colourful, vibrant, shiny finish to your print, gloss lamination is a great choice.
 And for a low surface shine and a dense, subtle finish, matt lamination is a better selection.
-Or opt for the new kid on the lamination block, velvet: the name says it all!
-Velvet lamination has a pleasingly soft, touchable texture that gives print a readable, non-shine finish.
+Or opt for the pleasingly soft, touchable texture of velvet, to give your print a readable, non-shine finish.

 Velvet is essentially a more tactile version of matt lamination, for print that you won’t want to put down.
 But bear in mind that while it looks lovely, velvet lamination can make superfine text look a little fuzzy, so gloss or matt would be a better choice for delicate lettering.